NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --input-albedo <string (default: "")>
     The input albedo image, if known.
 Must have the same dimensions as the input DEM.
 Otherwise it is initialized to 1.
+Can be refined with ``--float-albedo``.

 --save-computed-intensity-only
     Save the computed (simulated) image intensities for given DEM, images,